-On the way to Squamish, set aside a few hours to swim and/or climb in Murrin Park or even try this cool scramble up to West Lion.
+On the way to Squamish, set aside a few hours to swim and/or climb in Murrin Park.
 There are some great easy top-rope climbs on Bog Wall and Sugarloaf, whose approaches are less than five minutes from the parking lot and are fun for kids.
 Find routes here.

 Start at the campground and follow the signs taking you up the many hundreds of steps and along the path that leads you to third peak (the least impressive of the three).

 From here follow the signs towards second peak.
 You may feel like you lose the path when it gets to the rocks but don’t worry, there are little red and orange diamond signs posted on the trees every 50-100 feet, and hiking on sticky granite domes is just part of the fun.